graphcore/examples/vision/swin/pytorch/README.md

 For more information on using the examples-utils benchmarking module, please refer to [the README](https://github.com/graphcore/examples-utils/blob/master/examples_utils/benchmarks/README.md).

-## Custom training/inference and other features
+## Custom training

 ### Precision options
 We can train with fp32.32 and fp16.16 (input.weights).
 We can use the PRECISION parameter in config to modify the required precision

 Accuracy is as follows:

 | model | input size | precision | machine |     acc     |
 |-------|------------|-----------|---------|-------------|